Modi speaks to Biden; leaders look forward to further peace, security in Indo-Pacific region | Law-Order

 Modi speaks to Biden; leaders look forward to further peace, security in Indo-Pacific region

-In a tweet, Modi said that he conveyed his best wishes to the US president, and the two leaders agreed to further their cooperation against climate change.
+In a tweet, Modi said that he conveyed his best wishes to the US president, and the two leaders discussed regional issues as well as shared priorities. ''We also agreed to further our cooperation against climate change,'' he said.

 ''President Biden & I are committed to a rules-based order.
-We look forward to consolidating our strategic partnership to further peace & security in Indo-Pacific region and beyond,'' Modi tweeted.
+We look forward to consolidating our strategic partnership to further peace & security in Indo-Pacific region and beyond,'' Modi said in another tweet.

+Prime Minister Modi had also spoken to Biden after his electoral triumph over Donald Trump in the US polls.
+At that time, the two leaders had discussed the COVID-19 pandemic, climate change and cooperation in the Indo-Pacific region, while reiterating their firm commitment to the strategic bilateral partnership.

+Last month, Biden was sworn in as the 46th President of the United States and Kamala Harris took oath as first woman vice president in a historic but scaled down ceremony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)